• Skip to main content

 Marker rounds used in force on force training.

-The most common ammo used in force on force are marker rounds from UTM or Simunitions.
+The most common ammo used in force-on-force are marker rounds from UTM or Simunitions

 The ammunition allows the gun to fire, to have recoil and muzzle flip, and will fire a projectile that hits with some authority so you feel it.
 Some ammunition is designed to mark you with paint like in paintball.